Skip to content

 Conclusion

 The fread() function is a useful tool in PHP for reading data from files.
-By following the steps outlined in this guide, you can easily use the fread() function in your PHP projects to read data from files.
+By following the steps outlined in this guide, you can easily use it in your PHP projects.
+For reading entire files at once, consider file_get_contents() as a simpler alternative.

 What is the purpose of the 'fread' function in PHP as explained in the provided URL?